-The financial statements were prepared in accordance with Governmental Auditing Standards Board ("GASB") Codification Section 2100, which established standards for defining and reporting on the financial reporting entity.
-For financial reporting purposes, the Agency includes those operations that are generally controlled by or dependent on the Authority.
+For financial reporting purposes, in accordance with Governmental Accounting Standards Board ("GASB") Codification Section 2100, the Agency includes those organizations and activities that are generally controlled by or dependent on the Agency.
 Control by or dependence on the Agency is determined on the basis of such factors as budget adoption, outstanding debt secured by revenue of the Agency and obligation of the Agency to finance any deficit that may occur.